On this page

 Alarm Handler Plugin

 The Java code for the plugin can be downloaded from the GitHub Repository.
-The alarm handler interface will be called whenever the state of an alarm changes within the Curity Identity Server:
+The alarm handler interface is called whenever the state of an alarm changes within the Curity Identity Server:

 package se.curity.identityserver.sdk.alarm;public interface AlarmHandler {void handle(Alarm var1);}